Skip to main content

 Why YubiKey?

 The YubiKey is a small, external authenticator, also known as a security key, designed to make your online accounts more resistant to phishing and compromise.
-It is used to perform multifactor authentication MFA when users access secure systems.
+It is used to perform multi-factor authentication (MFA) when users access secure systems.
 The YubiKey represents an advancement in MFA technology by offering a more secure and user-friendly alternative to traditional methods like text-based codes or mobile authenticator apps.
-A key feature of the YubiKey is the touch sensor which is used to show that there is someone at that device.
-The diagram below shows the different YubiKey Series 5 dongles and highlights the sensors.
+A key feature of the YubiKey is the touch sensor, which is used to show that there is someone at that device.

 Secure Against Phishing Attacks